Texas Roadhouse Nutrition Facts Guide & PDF

 Desserts are where a lot of meals tip.
 Most run 800–1,200 calories.
 Sharing is the honest move.

-Eating lighter here doesn’t mean ordering like you’re on punishment.
-It means choosing one indulgent thing, not five.
-That could be steak plus a plain side, or rolls plus a lighter entrée, or dessert split with the table.
+Instead of eating five dense foods, you need here is just one, which is enough; it could be steak plus a plain side, or rolls plus a lighter entrée, or a dessert split with the table.

-A good rule is to build your meal in layers.
-Start with a grilled protein.
-Then add one simple side.
-After that, decide where you want your treat, bread, appetizer, or dessert.
+A perfect rule would be to build your meal in some layers, start with grilled protein, then add one simple side, and then decide where you want your treat, bread, appetizer, or dessert.

-The easiest wins are plain, grilled entrées.
-A 6 oz sirloin often lands around 250 to 280 calories and stays high in protein.
-Grilled BBQ chicken is often about 300 calories with around 46 grams of protein.
-Smaller salmon portions often fall in the mid-300s, though numbers can vary by location.
+Grilled BBQ chicken is about 300 calories with around 46 grams of protein.
+Smaller salmon portions often fall in the mid-300s.

 Pair one of those with steamed vegetables, a plain baked potato, or a side salad with dressing on the side.
 That combo usually feels much more satisfying than a fried entrée with heavy toppings, because you’re getting protein without stacking extra fat and bread.

-Choose chili instead of a fried appetizer.
-Skip the second roll, or split one and move on.
+Instead of a fried appetizer, choose chili, plus skip the second roll, or split one and move on.
 Ask for sauces and dressings on the side.
 Pick steamed vegetables instead of loaded sides.
 Share dessert instead of ordering one per person.

-Texas Roadhouse can still fit your goals, even if you love the rolls and steak.
-The trick is knowing which choices stay lighter and which extras drive the total up fast.
+Texas Roadhouse can still fit your goals, even if you love the rolls and steak, but the trick is knowing which choices stay lighter and which extras drive the total up fast.

-You don’t need a perfect order.
-You need a smart plate.
-Watch portions, sides, sauces, and add-ons, and you can enjoy the meal without feeling blindsided when the numbers pile up.
+Don’t be a perfectionist, just be smart and make decisions for your health, go with portions, sides, sauces, and add-ons, and you can enjoy the meal without feeling blindsided when the numbers pile up.

 How to Order a Lighter Meal at Texas Roadhouse

-Following this approach, a dinner of Herb Crusted Chicken (260 calories) + green beans (100 calories) + one roll (225 calories) totals roughly 585 calories — a full, satisfying meal that leaves room in your day.
+With these five steps, you can order like me: a dinner of Herb Crusted Chicken (260 calories) + green beans (100 calories) + one roll (225 calories) totals roughly 585 calories, a full, satisfying meal that leaves room in your day.
+What A Brain hhh.

-Use the table above to check any item before you order.
-A few seconds of comparison before the menu closes can make a meaningful difference in how the meal fits your day.
+Now go to the top of the page and use the table to check any item nutrition before you order.
+A few seconds of comparison and checking before ordering can make a meaningful difference in nutrition intake and health.

 Frequently Asked Questions